authelia/doks/content/en/integration/proxies/traefik.md

 - [Traefik] [v2.4.1](https://github.com/traefik/traefik/releases/tag/v2.4.1) or greater if you wish to use [basic authentication](#basic-authentication)

-## Forwarded Header Trust
+## Trusted Proxies

-It's important to read the [Forwarded Headers] section as part of any proxy configuration.
+_**Important:** You should read the [Forwarded Headers] section and this section as part of any proxy configuration.
+Especially if you have never read it before._

+_**Important:** The included example is **NOT** meant for production use.
+It's used expressly as an example to showcase how you can configure multiple IP ranges.
+You should customize this example to fit your specific architecture and needs.
+You should only include the specific IP address ranges of the trusted proxies within your architecture and should not trust entire subnets unless that subnet only has trusted proxies and no other services._

 With [Traefik] this is controlled at the [Entry Point](https://doc.traefik.io/traefik/routing/entrypoints) level which is the name they give the HTTP/HTTPS listener.
 The examples set the trusted range to `192.168.253.20/32` and `192.168.253.21/32` which are two arbitrary hosts.
 It's expected you'll uncomment and configure these values.

-See the lines with `forwardedHeaders.trustedIPs` and `proxyProtocol.trustedIPs`.
+[Traefik] requires users implicitly configure which proxies are considered trusted.
+To configure a proxy as trusted please see the lines with `trustedIPs`.
 It's strongly recommended that you adjust these values to your needs.

 ## Configuration